83 Pages Posted: 17 Mar 2011 Last revised: 12 Jan 2017

-Firms enjoy high returns at times when they are scheduled to report earnings.
-A simple strategy that buys all announcers and short-sells all other stocks earns an annualized return of 9.9%, with a Sharpe ratio that is significantly higher than that of value and momentum strategies.
-Standard pricing models cannot explain this performance, with the strategy's abnormal return typically almost equal to its raw return.
-We propose a risk-based explanation for this phenomenon, in which investors use announcements to revise their earnings expectations for non-announcing firms, but can only do so imperfectly.
+Firms scheduled to report earnings earn an annualized abnormal return of 9.9%.
+We propose a risk-based explanation for this phenomenon, in which investors use announcements to revise their expectations for non-announcing firms, but can only do so imperfectly.
 Consequently, the covariance between firm-specific and market cash-flow news spikes around announcements, making announcers especially risky.
-Consistent with our hypothesis, we find that returns of earnings announcers robustly predict aggregate earnings growth.
-Furthermore, non-announcing firms respond to announcements in a manner consistent with our model, both across time and cross-sectionally.
-We also show that the announcement premium is extremely persistent across stocks, and that early (late) announcers earn higher (lower) returns.
-Finally, exposure to earnings announcement risk is priced in the cross-section.
+Consistent with our hypothesis, announcer returns forecast aggregate earnings.
+The announcement premium is persistent across stocks, and early (late) announcers earn higher (lower) returns.
+Non-announcers respond to announcements in a manner consistent with our model, both across time and cross-sectionally.
+Finally, exposure to announcement risk is priced.

-JEL Classification: Asset Pricing, Risk Premia, Earnings, Announcements
+Keywords: Asset Pricing, Risk Premia, Earnings, Announcements

 Savor, Pavel G. and Wilson, Mungo Ivor, Earnings Announcements and Systematic Risk (May 15, 2015).
 Journal of Finance, vol. 71, 2016, 83–138.
 2016 Amundi Smith Breeden Prize; AFA 2012 Chicago Meetings Paper.
 Available at SSRN: https://ssrn.com/abstract=1786308 or http://dx.doi.org/10.2139/ssrn.1786308